arjanvanbekkum/arjanvanbekkum.github.io/_posts/2020-11-19-Update-AKS-Scaling-Exception.md

 layout: post
 title: "Updating Azure Kubernetes Cluster failed because of a scaling exception."
 date: 2020-11-19
 summary: "When updating an Azure Kubernetes Cluster, the update failed because of a ScaleVMASAgentPoolFailed exception.
-This is how you can easily fix it."
+What had happened and how can you fix it."
 minute: 5
 tags: [azure, kubernetes]
 ---